Turbo: Effective Caching in Differentially-Private Databases

 \heading{\pmwbypass.} \F\ref{fig:pmw-bypass} shows the functionality of \pmwbypass, with the main changes shown in blue and bold.
 Without our changes, a vanilla PMW works as follows.
 Given a query $Q$, \pmw first estimates its result using the histogram ($R1$) and then uses the SV protocol to test whether it is $\alpha$-accurate w.h.p.
 The test involves comparing $R1$ to the {\em exact result} of the query executed on the database.
-If a noisy version of the absolute error between the two is within a threshold comfortably far from $\alpha$, then $R1$ is considered accurate enough w.h.p. and outputted directly.
+If a noisy version of the absolute error between the two is within a threshold comfortably far from $\alpha$, then $R1$ is considered accurate w.h.p. and outputted directly.
 This is the good case, because the query need not consume {\em any privacy}.
 The bad case is when the SV test fails.
-First, the query must be executed directly through Laplace, giving a result $R2$, whose release of course costs privacy.
+First, the query must be executed directly through Laplace, giving a result $R2$, whose release costs privacy.
 But beyond that, the SV must be {\em reset}, which consumes privacy.
-In total, if the direct Laplace execution costs $\epsilon$, then releasing $R2$ costs $4*\epsilon$!
+In total, if the Laplace execution costs $\epsilon$, then releasing $R2$ costs $4*\epsilon$!
 This is what causes the extreme privacy consumption during the training phase for vanilla PMW, when the SV test mostly fails.
-Still, in theory, after paying handsomely for this histogram ``miss,'' $R2$ can at least be used to update the histogram (the arrow denoted ``update (R2)'' in \F\ref{fig:pmw-bypass}), with the hope that the histogram will answer future correlated queries.
+Still, in theory, after paying handsomely for this histogram ``miss,'' $R2$ can be used to update the histogram (the arrow denoted ``update (R2)'' in \F\ref{fig:pmw-bypass}), in hopes that future correlated queries ``hit'' in the histogram.

 \pmwbypass adds three components to PMW: (1) a {\em heuristic} that assesses whether the histogram is likely ready to answer $Q$ with the desired accuracy; (2) a {\em bypass branch}, taken if the histogram is deemed not ready and direct query execution with Laplace instead of going through (and likely failing) the SV test; and (3) an {\em external update} procedure that updates the histogram with the bypass branch result.
 Given $Q$, \pmwbypass first consults the heuristic, which only inspects the histogram, so its use is free.
 Two cases arise: